ILLIXR/illixr.github.io/index.md

 A [paper][8] with details on ILLIXR, including its components, runtime, telemetry support,
     and a comprehensive analysis of performance, power, and quality on desktop and embedded systems.

-A [talk presented at NVIDIA GTC'21][42] describing ILLIXR and announcing the ILLIXR consortium:
+A talk presented at [Sandia National Labs 4th Annual XR Conference][42] describing ILLIXR:
     [Video][43].
     [Slides][44].